FelipeAce96/titanic-cli/readme.md

    python cli.py train-all-models --data-path {your_training_path}
    ```

-5. You can rome some test using the following commands:
+5. You can run some tests using the following commands:

    ```bash
    coverage run -m pytest test_cli.py